mistydelacruz/Atlassian_Design_New/README.md

-# Atlassian Design System Login Page ✅
+# Atlassian Design Login Page ✅

 This project utilizes buttons and icons from the Atlassian Design System. useStates are used to create the image carousel.